rust-lang/book/src/ch10-02-traits.md

 </figcaption>
 </figure>

-We declare a trait with the `trait` keyword, then the trait's name.
-Inside curly braces we declare the method signatures that describe the behaviors that types that implement this trait will need to have.
+We declare a trait with the `trait` keyword, then the trait's name, in this case `Summarizable`.
+Inside curly braces we declare the method signatures that describe the behaviors that types that implement this trait will need to have, in this case `fn summary(&self) -> String`.
 After the method signature, instead of providing an implementation within curly braces, we put a semicolon.
-Each type that implements this trait can then provide its own custom behavior in the body of the method, but the compiler will enforce that any type that has the `Summarizable` trait will have the method `summary` defined for it with this signature exactly.
+Each type that implements this trait can then provide its own custom behavior for the body of the method, but the compiler will enforce that any type that has the `Summarizable` trait will have the method `summary` defined for it with this signature exactly.